SDeVuyst/CS50W-final-project/README.md

 ### Distinctiveness and Complexity

 In Cswebfunding you can create listings, donate and comment to listings and much more.
 You can also search for listings and view other peoples profiles.
-You will get notifications if someone commented or donated on/to your listing.
+You will get notifications if someone commented, donated on/to your listing or if your listing has been closd.

 I have also tried my best to make this a 'fun' site by adding various animations.